JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 Below are the design procedures I put in place:

+- Success and error messages have been added wherever necessary.
+For example, if a user's card details are incorrect, a message will pop up to confirm that the payment could not be processed.
 - At no point is the website less functional on a smaller device than it is on a larger design.
 My website has been thoroughly checked and tested to ensure everyone has the same experience.
 - If a user tries to purchase an item with incorrect card details, they will instanly be met with a helpful error message to assist them.
 - All external pages on my site will automatically be opened in a new window, rather than closing down the current tab.